shawnkx/Fast-MoS/README.md

 This is the code we used in our paper
 >[Fast and Simple Mixture of Softmaxes with BPE and Hybrid-LightRNN for Language Generation](https://arxiv.org/abs/1809.09296)

->Xiang Kong, Qizhe Xie, Zihang Dai, Eduard Hovy (*: equal contribution)
+>Xiang Kong, Qizhe Xie, Zihang Dai, Eduard Hovy

 >AAAI 2019